srvk/DiViMe/docs/source/WCEtool.md

 Note that the tool assumes that the incoming signals are already segmented into utterances (e.g., using a SAD and/or a diarization tool), as it does not have an internal module for separating speech from non-speech contents.

+By default, the WCE tool is using a bi-directional long short-term memory (LSTM) -based syllabifier, trained on four different languages.
+The package also contains a syllabifier stage from speaking-rate estimator published by Wang & Narayanan (2007), as implemented for MATLAB in Räsänen et al. (2018), and an oscillator-based syllabifier described in Räsänen et al. (2018).
+The default syllabifier can be changed from configuration files (see "Changing configuration").

+All research or other use utilizing this WCE tool should cite the following paper:

+Räsänen, O., Seshadri, S., Karadayi, J., Riebling, E., Bunce, J., Cristia, A., Metze, F., Casillas, M., Rosemberg, C., Bergelson, E., & Soderstrom, M. (submitted).
+Automatic word count estimation from daylong child-centered recordings in various language environments using language-independent syllabification of speech.
+In review.

 ## Instructions for direct use (out-of-the-box version)